AedenG/Credit_Risk_Analysis/README.md

 ## Project Overview
-Credit card data, from LendingClub, is used to predict credit risk via analyzing the results of over/undersampling.
-Recommendations are made regarding the method of sampling to predict credit risk.
+Machine learning models are used to predict credit risk by analyzing credit card data from LendingClub.
+Recommendations are made regarding the machine learning method used.

 ## Resources
 Data Source: LoanStats_2019Q1.csv.zip